zackiles/cursor-config/docs/how-cursor-rules-work.md

 ## FAQ

+**What is the `.cursor/rules/globals` folder?**

+- Some projects use this optionally.
+It's best practice to store cursor rules you'll share across projects in `.cursor/rules/globals` and project-specific rules in `.cursor/rules/local`.
+The globals directory can even be sym-linked.

 **Why is Cursor itself struggling to edit it's own rules?**
 There can be several reasons.
 Try the following to debug:

 - You should have a rule for editing rules that always attaches using the glob `.cursor/rules`.
+Alternatively, Cursor has a builtin command to create rules in the chat that you can read about on their docs at: [Generating Rules](https://docs.cursor.com/context/rules#generating-rules).
 - Cursor comes with it's own MDC file editor that sometimes conflicts with tool calls as it auto-formats.
 Try giving specific instructions for the agent to edit Cursor rules using simple pipes on the terminal to read and replace the entire file in one go.
 - Check any `.cursorignore` file and/or `.cursorindexignore` files to see if you're accidentally ignoring the files or folders in the `.cursor` or `.cursor/rules` folder.
 - Avoid have the rule files or Cursor settings open while edits are being made.